 Good landscaping ideas are crucial for taking a garden from drab to fab.
-Even the most beautifully planted plot needs a decent structure to begin with for it to really have the wow factor.
+After all, even the most beautifully planted plot needs a decent structure to begin with for it to really have the wow factor.

-So, forget about flowers and foliage just for one moment.
-We're getting back to the bare bones of a garden here.
-Think gorgeous walls for dividing zones, stretches of water for focal points, stepping stone pathways, floating benches, and more.
-You'll find that the best landscaping ideas not only improve the look of your plot but will help you make the most of it, too.
+So, forget about flowers and foliage just for one moment: we're getting back to the bare bones of an outdoor space here.
+Think walls and screens for dividing zones, stretches of water for soothing focal points, stepping stone pathways, floating benches, and other statement design features.
+There are all kinds of materials you can choose from too – sleek porcelain pavers or natural stone, for instance – all of which will affect the overall look and mood of the space.
+And it's not all about the visuals.
+You'll find that the best landscaping ideas not only improve the aesthetic appeal of your plot but will help you make the most of it, too.

 From quick additions and DIY jobs to bigger, call-in-a-builder projects, we've got ideas for all styles and budgets below.
 And if you're on the lookout for even more ways to transform your space, you'll find plenty of choice in our garden design ideas feature.